 - Bones, Joints and Muscles - Arthritis, Bones, Joints and Muscles - Carpal Tunnel Syndrome, Bones, Joints and Muscles - Fractures, Bones, Joints and Muscles - Hip Injuries and Disorders, Bones, Joints and Muscles - Knee Injuries and Disorders, Bones, Joints and Muscles - Leg Injuries and Disorders, Bones, Joints and Muscles - Shoulder Injuries and Disorders, Orthopedic Surgery

 Robert Wood Johnson Medical School

 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance American Board of Orthopedic Surgery American Board of Medical Specialties Orthopedics 2017
+Certification Agency Member Board Specialty Year American Board of Orthopedic Surgery American Board of Medical Specialties Orthopedics 2017

 - Clinical interest for patients

 Sports Medicine: including non-surgical, arthroscopic, and open surgical interventions.